amalgam8/amalgam8/README.md

 Documentation is available in [Swagger](https://github.com/amalgam8/controller/blob/master/swagger.json) format.

 ## Build from source
 The follow section describes options for building the controller from source.
-A prebuilt Docker image is available [here](http://xxx).
+Instructions on using a prebuilt Docker image are available [here](https://github.com/amalgam8/controller#usage).

 ### Preprequisites
 * Docker 1.8 or 1.9